-12.2: t Distribution Demo
+8.2: t Distribution Demo

-ullet State how the degrees of freedom affect the difference between the t and normal distributions
+• State how the degrees of freedom affect the difference between the t and normal distributions

 This demonstration allows you to compare the t distribution to the standard normal distribution.
 At the start, the standard normal distribution is compared to a t distribution with three degrees of freedom.
 You can change the degrees of freedom of the t distribution with the slider.
-The t and the t and the t distribution with the slider.
-The t and the t distribution with t distribution t distribution with t distri
+The 3 and the 50 mark the ends of the slider.
+The "current" degrees of freedom are shown at the bottom where it says "t distribution with df = 3."
+As you change the slider, the df are shown by this last line.
+The "zoom in" button allows you to change the scale of the graph to see the tails of the distribution in more detail.

 In the video the slider is used to increase the degrees of freedom.
 Notice how the t-distribution change as the degrees of freedom increase.
-The video concludes with the tails of the graphs being zoomed into via the "zoom in" button and the degrees of freedom being decreased.
+The video concludes with the tails of the tails of the graphs being zoomed into via the "zoom in" button and the degrees of freedom being decreased.

-This page titled 12.2: t Distribution Demo is shared under a Public Domain license and was authored, remixed, and/or curated by David Lane via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 8.2: t Distribution Demo is shared under a Public Domain license and was authored, remixed, and/or curated by David Lane via source content that was edited to the style and standards of the LibreTexts platform.